-Students enrolling in Scholé Academy's Logic Program will be expected to show development of Executive Function Skills throughout the year.
+Students enrolling in Schole Academy's Logic Program will be expected to show development of Executive Function Skills throughout the year.
 Executive Function Skills speak to a set of qualities and skill sets students can develop and hone to better approach the courses, lectures, readings, and teachers they will face in their future academic coursework.

 Each teacher will invariably have his own set of requirements and skills he requires students to bring to their studies.
-Generally speaking, I believe there are five such qualities that are necessary for my students in various subjects; and I believe they would be accepted as "good" by many other teachers as well:
+Generally speaking, there are five such qualities that are necessary for my students in various subjects:

-1. An Engaged Student: One who is willing to step into the arena of class discussion, ask questions, supply answers, and generate the internal dialogue necessary to deter- mine if what's being discussed is important and necessary to himself.
+1. An Engaged Student: One who is willing to step into the arena of class discussion, ask questions, supply answers, and generate the internal dialogue necessary to determine if what's being discussed is important and necessary to himself.

-- 2. Note Taking: A student who, both during and after being engaged with the class, has been trained to note important and relevant content in an organized fashion (Cornell Notes would be a great option).
-His notes would then be consulted, independently, for application in assignments and assessments. - 3.
-Attention to Detail & Preparedness: A student who consistently adheres to dead- lines, submission requirements, and style guides and codes; confirms technology is working prior to the start of class; and is responsible to determine how to proceed after an absence, consulting the course syllabus and adjusting as the class proceeds, etc. - 4.
-Employing Critiques: One who receives feedback on a submission and then is sure to apply that feedback to future assignments rather than repeating mistakes.
-Such a student also gleans information from the live class critiques of fellow students and notes mistakes to avoid by learning from others. - 5.
-Initiative/Maturity: This student would hear the teacher's comments and be able to assess whether or not the teacher was describing his work, and then take the initiative to schedule office hours with his teacher if necessary.
+2. Note Taking: A student who, both during and after being engaged with the class, has been trained to note important and relevant content in an organized fashion (Cornell Notes would be a great option).
+His notes would then be consulted, independently, for application in assignments and assessments.

+3. Attention to Detail & Preparedness: A student who consistently adheres to deadlines, submission requirements, and style guides and codes; confirms technology is working prior to the start of class; and is responsible to determine how to proceed after an absence, consulting the course syllabus and adjusting as the class proceeds, etc.

+4. Employ Critiques: One who receives feedback on a submission and then is sure to apply that feedback to future assignments rather than repeating mistakes.
+Such a student also gleans information from the live class critiques of fellow students and notes mistakes to avoid by learning from others.

+5. Initiative/Maturity: This student would hear the teacher's comments and be able to assess whether or not the teacher was describing his work, and then take the initiative to schedule office hours with his teacher if necessary.